Skip to main content

 Rule 3301-61-03 | Criteria for career-technical programs.

-(A) Each school district shall provide, through an approved plan for career-technical education approved programs that meet all criteria as specified in paragraphs (B) to (G) of this rule.
+(A) Each school district will provide, through an approved plan for career-technical education approved programs that meet all criteria as specified in paragraphs (B) to (G) of this rule.

-(B) Each school district working through their career-technical planning district (CTPD) shall provide Ohio career-technical educational programming representing twelve programs in at least eight Ohio department of education approved career fields.
-Career-technical planning districts with fewer than twenty-two hundred fifty students enrolled in grades seven through twelve shall provide course offerings in ten different programs in at least eight of the career fields.
+(B) Each school district working through their career-technical planning district will provide Ohio career-technical educational programming representing twelve programs in at least eight career fields approved by the department of education and workforce.
+Career-technical planning districts with fewer than twenty-two hundred fifty students enrolled in grades seven through twelve will provide course offerings in ten different programs in at least eight of the career fields.

-(C) The lead district of a career-technical planning district shall establish deadlines for receiving applications for new and continuing program applications from the city, local or exempted village school district, community school, or STEM/STEAM School assigned to the career-technical planning district.
-The deadlines shall include the date by which the lead district will approve or disapprove applications.
-The lead district shall submit all approved program applications to the department for approval no later than the first day of March.
+(C) The lead district of a career-technical planning district will establish deadlines for receiving applications for new and continuing program applications from the city, local, or exempted village school district, community school, or STEM/STEAM School assigned to the career-technical planning district.
+The deadlines will include the date by which the lead district will approve or disapprove applications.
+The lead district will submit all approved program applications to the department of education and workforce for approval no later than the first day of March.

-(D) The lead district's decision to approve or disapprove a program pursuant to division (C) of section 3317.161 of the Revised Code shall include the following requirements in addition to the requirements in division (C)(1) of section 3317.161 of the Revised Code:
+(D) The lead district's decision to approve or disapprove a program pursuant to division (C) of section 3317.161 of the Revised Code will include the following criteria in addition to the criteria in division (C)(1) of section 3317.161 of the Revised Code:

 (1) The program is aligned with state, regional, and local economic growth priorities and demands for employment;